mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 needs to find the natural cave system in Area M of the Danger Zone, then navigate through the caves to the exit.
 A light source of some sort is needed in the caves.
-The exit from the caves is in a small crevasse around one hundred metres east of the prison.
+The exit from the caves is in a small crevasse around one hundred meters east of the prison.
 The natural entrance is within view of the prison during the day; a Routine (+2) Stealth check is needed to avoid being seen when exiting, since guards seldom look in this direction.
 At night there should be no